 Right to Dream provides children with an opportunity to build a better life out of poverty.
 They also train female footballers to develop their talents and pursue a football career.

 In addition, the academy is well known in West Africa and conducts its admission every two years.
-Players within the age of 15-20 are usually selected out of over 30,000 players.
+Players between the age of 15-20 are usually selected out of over 30,000 players.

 Read Also: Racism in Football: The Need For A Change